gvwilson/thirdbit/src/fiction/iffy/index.md

 Iffy asked around a mouthful of pastry, potatoes, and mushrooms.

 Edson nodded.

-"An'—did you really know my olders?"
+"An' did you really know my olders?"

 He nodded again.
 "Only met 'em a couple o' times,